 The dried apple stack cake is one of the most popular southern Appalachian cakes— no surprise considering apples are found aplenty in the mountains.
 Culturally it’s akin to the classic European torte.
 It looks like a stack of thick pancakes, with apple preserves, dried apples or apple butter spread between each layer.
 At holidays and weddings, early mountain settlers traditionally served stack cake in lieu of more fancy, and costly, cakes.
-Neighbors would each bring a layer of the cake to the bride’s family, which they spread with apple filling as they arrived.
+Neighbors, according to folk wisdom, would each bring a layer of the cake to the bride’s family, which they spread with apple filling as they arrived.
 It was said that the number of cake layers the bride got determined how popular she was.

 Kentucky lays claim to originating the dessert via Kentucky pioneer washday cake.
 “Some food historians say that James Harrod, the colonist and farmer who founded Harrodsburg in 1774, brought the stack cake to Kentucky from his home in Pennsylvania,” observes Mark F. Sohn in Appalachian Home Cooking: History, Culture, and Recipes.
 “While Harrod may have brought the first stack cake to Kentucky, the cake could not have been common until more than 100 years later when flour became readily available.”
 Tennessee proudly points to Tennessee stack cake as the first, but in fact variations of the cake abound throughout the region.